Tuesday, January 13, 2026

 And chooses how to respond.

-On heroin still held a firm maternal force field over her alone,
+Maternal force field over her alone, always desperate

-To recover from a such a Babylon, from such a notorious thing,
+To recover from the sacrifice at Babylon, the notorious thing,

 Such an object lesson in how love is not here?